MANDYTSANG007/codeQuiz/README.md

 # Code Quiz
-A multiple-choice question quiz that is created by using HTML, CSS, and JavaScript.
+A multiple-choice quiz that is created by using HTML, CSS, and JavaScript.

 ## Getting Started